ouspg/ouspg.github.io/content/guides/archlinux/index.md

 ## Image information

-Image is distributed in [OVA](https://en.wikipedia.org/wiki/Open_Virtualization_Format) format for x86_64 architectures and uses Gnome Desktop Environment as default.

-For ARM-based M1/M2 Macbooks, it is distributed in `qcow2` format, which could be used with [UTM](https://mac.getutm.app/) or QEMU, for example.
-The ARM image uses Arch Linux ARM (unofficial) as a base, and package availability might differ for `x86_64` version.
+The image uses Gnome Desktop Environment as default and includes some core packages, e.g. browser, the code editor and some programming languages.

 * Username: **arch**
 * Password: **arch**

-### VirtualBox on x86_64 Linux, Intel Macbooks and Windows systems
+### x86_64 Linux, Intel Macbooks, and Windows systems

+Image is distributed in [OVA](https://en.wikipedia.org/wiki/Open_Virtualization_Format) format for x86_64 architectures.
 This image is intended for VirtualBox or VMware.

 VirtualBox guest additions are included.